Facts About the Culture, Geography, and History of Sierra Leone

 10. The two largest and most dominant ethnic groups of Sierra Leone are the Menda and Temne.

-9. The modern state of Sierra Leone is one of Africa’s smallest republics and the 118th largest country of the world.
+9. The modern state of Sierra Leone is one of Africa’s smallest republics and the 118th largest country in the world.

 Sierra Leone is not only small in size but also in its population.
 It has a total area of 71,740 square kilometers with a population of about 8 million people.
 Yet, despite this land size and small population, Sierra Leone cuts its own indomitable niche that stands out in West Africa.